constructorfleet/ultimate-govee/README.md

   has one
 - `power` - Whether the device is on or off, this is similar to
 - `isActive` but applies primarily to switch and light devices
-- `segmentCount` - Provides the number of controllable segments for RGBICLight devices
 - `temperature` - An object containing the valid temperature range, current reading, calibration settings and raw value
 - `timer`- Allows interacting with the device's timer feature (setting the start